Esquelbecq, Nord tourism & sightseeing

 The church was substantially rebuilt in 1978 after a fire destroyed most of the building.

-You can also climb the steps inside the belltower of the church (small entry charge payable as with the church itself) to see views across the town and countryside, and also to see an exhibition explaining the fire and the rebuilding.
+You can climb the steps inside the belltower of the church (small entry charge payable as with the church itself) to see views across the town and countryside, and also to see an exhibition explaining the fire and the rebuilding.

 Esquelbecq Military Cemetery and Wormhoudt Massacre Site